2022mt13139/dc-cmh/readme.md

 ## Infrastrcuture
 - Operating System: Any
-- Browser: Chrome (preferred), Safari, Edge or Mozilla
+- Browser: Google Chrome, Apple Safari, Microsoft Edge (not ~~Internet Explorer~~) or Mozilla Firefox

 ## Steps to execute